coccoinomane/crabada.py/README.md

 # Quick start

 1. Copy .env.local in .env and customize .env
-2. TODO: Run one of the scripts in the script folder
+2. Run one of the scripts in the script folder, for example `python3 -m scripts.example` to run example.py.

 # Contracts

 - [Crabada: Game](https://snowtrace.io/address/0x82a85407bd612f52577909f4a58bfc6873f14da8) > [Decompiled](https://snowtrace.io/bytecode-decompiler?a=0x82a85407bd612f52577909f4a58bfc6873f14da8)